mit-satori/getting-started/satori-basics.rst

 How can I get an account?
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Anyone with active MIT credentials (i.e. all students, employees and sponsored guest account https://ist.mit.edu/guest-accounts ) can connect to the Satori portal and create a starter account.
+Anyone with active MIT Kerberos credentials (i.e. all students, employees and sponsored guest account https://ist.mit.edu/guest-accounts ) can connect to the Satori portal and create a starter account.
 A starter account is provided somewhat limited access by default.
 Once a starter account has been created research group leads may request an account be added to one or more projects that can provide larger scale access.